The zero-based budget Sometimes called a zero-sum budget, is when your total income, minus your expenses, equals zero.

 Why make a budget →Houses fulfill a rare mix of necessity, utility, sentimentality, and for many, also act as a primary investment to build wealth.
 And it’s that last angle, combined with increasing demand in many countries, that is driving housing prices skyward.

-See your spending from a different perspective...
+See how Canada measures up →See your spending from a different perspective...

 Learn about how to start monitoring your food spending with Neontra →Mapped: The Price of Starbucks Coffee, by Country